Skip to content

 Short answers, pulled from the story.

-A Life for the Tsar premiered on the 9th of December 1836 under the direction of Catterino Cavos.
-The work tells the story of Ivan Susanin who sacrifices his life for the Tsar.
+Glinka's first major opera was A Life for the Tsar, originally titled Ivan Susanin.
+It premiered on the 9th of December 1836 under the direction of Catterino Cavos.
+Tsar Nicholas I rewarded Glinka for the work with a ring valued at 4,000 rubles.

-Mikhail Glinka died suddenly on the 15th of February 1857 following a cold while living in Berlin.
-He was initially buried in Berlin but his body was later reinterred in the cemetery of the Alexander Nevsky Monastery in Saint Petersburg.
+Glinka died suddenly on the 15th of February 1857 in Berlin, following a cold.
+He was initially buried there, but a few months later his body was taken to Saint Petersburg and reinterred in the cemetery of the Alexander Nevsky Monastery.